movementlabsxyz/MIP/MIP/mip-71/README.md

 ## Abstract

-The Informer for the Lock/Mint-Native Bridge (in the following simply referred to as Native Bridge) is introduced to collect information about the state from L1 and L2 Bridge Contracts and provide this information to components of the **Governance** or the **Governance Operator**.
-The information is not on the total supply but rather circulating supply on L2 and locked supply on L1.
+The Informer V1 (hereafter simply called Informer) for the Lock/Mint-Native Bridge (in the following simply referred to as Native Bridge) is introduced to collect information about the state from L1 and L2 and provide this information to components of the **Governance** or the **Governance Operator**.
+The information is not based on the total supply but rather circulating supply on L2 and locked supply on L1.
 The provided information is critical for the safe operation of bridge components such as the Rate Limiter, the Security Fund, and the Bridge Operator.

+The Informer V1 is limited in scope and capabilities with the intention that future releases will expand its monitoring capabilities.
+For example the calculation of inflight tokens is optional in this version, and is listed for future versions.

 ## Motivation

 Several components should react if the bridge is under attack or faulty.
 In particular, the considered components are the Insurance Fund, see [MIP-50](https://github.com/movementlabsxyz/MIP/pull/50) and the Rate Limiter, see [MIP-56](https://github.com/movementlabsxyz/MIP/pull/56).

 The Operator that controls these components requires knowledge about the states of minted or locked tokens on L1 and L2.
-Moreover, the operation of these components may be handled via a governance, which could also rely on state information.
+The Operator is an entity (e.g. multisig human) that has the ability to sign transactions and send funds from the Security Fund.
+Moreover, the operation of the components may also be handled via a governance, which could also rely on state information.

 ## Context